vipincherian/whatsappbutler/README.md

-# whatsappbutler
+# Whatsbutler

-Whatsapp Butler - Pidgin plugin
+- A Pidgin Messenge plugin to
+- Drop all file transfers
+- Drop all status broadcasts